Abunie/ESL-website/README.md

 # ESL-website
-Personal Project aimed at helping Canadian international
+Personal Project started worked on with Bamba and Kader aimed at helping Canadian International Students.